43 Father's Day Trivia Questions [With Answers]

 Answer: $24 billion, a record high.

-People guess $10-12 billion because that’s what Mother’s Day numbers feel like.
-The NRF’s 2025 Father’s Day forecast hit $24 billion, up from $22.4 billion in 2024 and beating the prior record of $22.9 billion in 2023.
-Father’s Day spending now grows about 5-7% per year in the U.S.
+A $10-12 billion guess feels right, because that’s the Mother’s Day ballpark in most heads.
+The NRF’s 2025 Father’s Day forecast hit $24 billion, up from $22.4 billion in 2024 and past the prior record of $22.9 billion in 2023.
+U.S. Father’s Day spending now climbs about 5-7% per year.

 31. What was the average per-shopper Father’s Day spend in 2025 (NRF)?
 (Hard)